jacobsuenws/Project_GrabCoke/README.md

-# Project_GrabCoke
+# README.md

 This is for the Grab Coke project.
-Code necessary will be included in the git repositary File changed for the project
+Code necessary will be included in the git repository

+**Table of Contents**
+* File changed
+* Environment setup
+* Run the simulation